Chesapeake and Ohio Craig Valley Branch circa 1930's

 Hunting

-We allow bow hunting on our property, and thousands of acres of national forest are accessible from the property.
+Thousands of acres of national forest are accessible from the property.

 Fourwheeling

 If you have a four-wheel drive vehicle, a number of nearby national forest roads and trails are open to you.
+We do not allow four-wheel drive vehicles on our property.

 Relaxing